blackmirag3/Brawl-Tanks/README.md

 # BRAWL TANKS
 A 1v1 Brawl Stars knock-off, but with tanks.
-And written in Verilog.
+And played on an FPGA board.

 ![photo_2024-04-06_20-48-35](https://github.com/blackmirag3/Brawl-Tanks/assets/78994143/ef0d0c18-9a45-405e-90fc-fb8c873442dc)
 ## INTRODUCTION